Dufyz/My_Laboratory/README.md

 ## ⚠️ Atention

-This project don't have the propouse of be seriously, i am just trying some things for my knowledged. !This project isn't finished yet!
+This project don't have the propouse of be seriously, i am just trying some things for my knowledged.